ActiveCampaign/app-wordpress/readme.txt

 Yes, you would just make sure that your form settings (in ActiveCampaign) have the Opt-in confirmation setting checked.

+= How does live chat work? =

+Live chat is a feature of Conversations, an add-on available to ActiveCampaign users that enables multi-channel communication with your customers through a unified inbox.
+To activate live chat for your Wordpress website you must first start a trial or purchase Conversations.
+Learn more [here](https://www.activecampaign.com/customer-messaging/conversations).

+= How will I know I have received a live chat message from a visitor? =

+All live chat messages will display in the Conversations inbox in your ActiveCampaign account.
+You can receive desktop and audio notifications when the messages are received, or use our Conversations mobile app (available for iOS and Android) to get push notifications on your phone and respond on the go.

 = I get a "Connection failed" message.
 What does this mean? =

 Please make sure that your login information is correct, and that you have at least one Integration form already created in the ActiveCampaign system.